 It can be argued that the most policy-relevant issue is whether discriminatory practice or treatment is occurring in hiring at all, not how the researcher might classify it.
 Obviously, it is illegal to discriminate based on tastes and preferences against minority workers.
-Recruiters are also not allowed to discriminate by using or making assumptions about the individual's qualifications based on supposed group differences in productivity.
+Although being a rational strategy in a world with imperfect information, recruiters are also not allowed to discriminate by using or making assumptions about the individual's qualifications based on supposed group differences in productivity.
 Any role that such characteristics have in the hiring process for the CT experiment also falls under the legal definition of discrimination.
 Hence, the group difference in callback rates in a CT study can be interpreted as capturing the combined effects of taste-based discrimination and statistical discrimination.

-Not being able to separate out these alternative explanations is certainly a drawback if one wants to decide upon policy measures to prevent discrimination in hiring from happening.
-The design of the CT experiment is important in this respect, since the richer the set of applicant characteristics, the less likely it becomes that statistical discrimination plays much of a role in group differences in hiring.
+Not being able to separate out these alternative explanations is certainly a drawback when deciding upon policy measures to prevent discrimination in hiring from happening.
+The design of the CT experiment is important in this respect, since the richer the set of applicant characteristics, the less likely it becomes that statistical discrimination plays much of a role in group differences in hiring [2].

-External validity: Choice of firms, occupations, and geographical areas
+External validity: Choice of firms, occupations, and geographical areas in the market.

-Most CT experiments respond to job advertisements posted by firms in newspapers or online.
-Unfortunately, these firms are unlikely to represent a random sample of all firms in the market.
 Therefore, the credibility of an experiment relies on the extent to which the researcher is able to provide information-about the firms and the channels they use to search for workers-that indicates that the firms are indeed representative of the general labor market.
 For instance, it could be the case that only less discriminatory firms use very public channels, such as want ads in newspapers, which could lead the researcher to understate the likelihood of discrimination in that market.